Frequently Asked Questions (FAQs)

 Many other students have found apprentice jobs through: word of mouth (friend or family), Craigslist, Indeed.com, Monster.com, career counselors, temp agencies, and Colorado Workforce Centers.

-Those who have already registered for school may also send their resumes to firstname.lastname@example.org (suject line: Seeking Employment) to be added to our Job Pool list.
-This list is sent out to companies that are seeking apprentices.
-IEC Southern Colorado is not a job placement agency, and employment via the Job Pool list is not guaranteed.
+Those who have already registered for school may also send their resumes to email@example.com (suject line: Job Board) to be added to our Job Board webpage.
+This webpage is visible only to our Contractor Members looking to hire.
+IEC Southern Colorado is not a job placement agency, and employment via the Job Board is not guaranteed.